Sammy Gervacio: Houston Astros

 On November 20, 2007, the Astros purchased Gervacio's contract, protecting him from the Rule 5 Draft.
 On July 30, 2009, Gervacio was called up to the Houston Astros from Triple-A Round Rock after the Astros released Russ Ortiz.

 Gervacio signed a one-year minor league contract with the Astros for the 2011 season, with an invitation to spring training.

 Rieleros de Aguascalientes

 He pitched for the Rieleros de Aguascalientes of the Mexican League in 2013, pitching a 5.35 ERA in 37 games.

 Shinano Grandserows

 On July 18, 2013, the Shinano Grandserows of Baseball Challenge League signed Gervacio.
-In Shainano, he pitched in 14 games, throwing 14 2/3 innings with a 2-0 record and 21 strikeouts.
+In Shainano, he pitched in 14 games, throwing 14 2/3 innings with a 2–0 record and 21 strikeouts.
 He held a 2.45 ERA and allowed just nine hits.
-On September 13, it was announched Gervacio voluntarily retired.
+On September 13, it was announced Gervacio voluntarily retired.

 Bridgeport Bluefish

 He played for the Bridgeport Bluefish of the Atlantic League in 2015, after skipping the 2014 season.
 He pitched to a 4.33 ERA in 47 games with the Bluefish in 2015.
 He did considerably better in 2016, with a 1.98 ERA in 35 appearances.